 In the opinion of the Directors, the Company is exempt from all forms of income tax under Section 50-1 of the Income Tax Assessment Act 1997.
-Accordingly, no provision for income tax has been provided for in the Financial Statements.
+Accordingly, no provision for income tax has been provided for.

 (b) Impairment of Assets